thinktecture/Thinktecture.Blazor/src/Thinktecture.Blazor.ScreenWakeLock/README.md

 ### Checking for browser support

 Before using the Screen Wake Lock API, you should first test if the API is supported on the target platform by calling the `IsSupportedAsync()` method.
-This method returns a boolean to indicate whether the Web Share API is supported or not.
+This method returns a boolean to indicate whether the Screen Wake Lock API is supported or not.

 ```csharp
 var isSupported = await screenWakeLock.IsSupportedAsync();